Champagne Henriot - Cuvée Des Enchanteleurs Brut 1995

 About the estate:

-The La Vigie group (Champagne Henriot) has been headed by Gilles de Larouzière since 2015.
-The Henriot house, which is HVE-certified and soon to be VDC-certified, has set itself the goal of affirming the potential of its vineyard: pure, sensual transparency in its luminous Chardonnay wines from great terroirs.
-Alice Tétienne is continuing the work and further emphasizing the environmental values of the terroirs, such as research into respectful and appropriate winemaking.
-The range tasted is characterized by its substance and its foundation.
-Champagnes of time, the thread and fabric of each cuvée seem destined to merge.
-We can only express our admiration for the level achieved by the house.
+The La Vigie Group (Champagne Henriot) has been led by Gilles de Larouzière since 2015.
+The Henriot house, which is HVE-certified and will soon be VDC-certified, has set itself the goal of showcasing the potential of its vineyards: the pure, full-bodied transparency of luminous Chardonnay wines from great terroirs.
+Alice Tétienne is carrying on this legacy and continues to emphasize the environmental values of the terroirs, such as research into winemaking practices that are in respectful harmony with nature.
+The range we tasted is characterized by its body and its roots.
+Champagnes for the ages, the thread and fabric of each cuvée seem destined to blend seamlessly.
+We can only express our admiration for the level of excellence achieved by the house.

 Guide Hachette des vins